celiaxiao/haskell-flappy-bird/README.md

 ## Project Goals

 Currently we believe we can achieve the goals set by the original proposal before the deadline.
+If we encounter any unexpected problems and need an extensive amount of time to fix them, we'll consider remove the network feature.